tscs37/discord.mods/README.md

 The installer is designed to operate as safely as possible.

-It will not install to your installation if it detects a
+It will not install to your installation if it detects a backup file in it's folder, assuming that this means that the bootstrap.js file is already installed.

+If you already installed the bootstrap.js file, you can use `--only-mods` to update the core libraries.

 ## Function